spotinst/help/src/docs/ocean/cluster-overview-tab.md

 ### Scale Up

 This widget displays scaling-up events, which are instances when the Ocean Autoscaler increases the resources (CPU, memory, storage) in your cluster to accommodate higher workloads.
-A scale up event is triggered when there are 'unschedulable' pods, i.e., pods that cannot be placed due to insufficient resources like CPU, memory, or GPU on the existing nodes.
+A scale-up event is triggered when there are 'unschedulable' pods, i.e., pods that cannot be placed due to insufficient resources like CPU, memory, or GPU on the existing nodes.
 In response, Ocean Autoscaler identifies the optimal nodes to place these pods and increases the resources accordingly.
 This process ensures efficient resource allocation, improved performance, and shorter processing times.

 Scaling up nodes also enables allocating more resources to specific tasks, improving performance, and reducing processing time.